padogrid/geode-1-cluster-app-powerbi-perf_test_powerbi/README.md

 start_cluster
 ```

 You must now replace `localhost` with the cluster host name or IP as in the data source URLs from PowerBI.
-This is done by selecting the **Transform data/Transform data** pulldown menu item to open the Pwoer Query Editor and select the **Home/Advanced Editor** menu button from there.
+This is done by selecting the **Transform data/Transform data** pulldown menu item to open the Power Query Editor and select the **Home/Advanced Editor** menu button from there.

 ### Freight Costs by Date